WillKoehrsen/Data-Analysis/stocker/readme.md

 `from stocker import Stocker`

-Instantiate a stocker object by calling Stocker with a valid stock ticker (a list of all 3100 tickers can be found at data/stock_list.csv:
+Instantiate a stocker object by calling Stocker with a valid stock ticker (a list of all 3100 tickers can be found at data/stock_list.csv):

 `microsoft = Stocker('MSFT')`

-If succesful, you will recieve a message with date range of data:
+If succesful, you will recieve a message with the date range of data:

 `MSFT Stocker Initialized.
 Data covers 1986-03-13 to 2018-01-12.`